fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-map-using-angular.md

 - Import the FusionCharts theme file to apply the style to the charts.

-- Include the `ExcelExport` module to export chart data in XLSX format.

 - Pass the `fusioncharts` library, map module, and the FusionTheme.

 The consolidated code is shown below: